 The last several years have not gone as planned.
 Many businesses anticipated that by now, things would be back to “normal”; however this has not been the case for many businesses.
 Hybrid working environments and operational business changes, among other things, have led to an increase of fraudulent activity specifically targeting businesses.
-See some internal fraud statistics below:

 - Fraud causes companies to lose an estimated 5% of revenue every year.

 - One-third of cases occur because companies lack internal controls.